Dr Jade Du

 - Address: Old Library Building (Rm 6.28)

 Prior to joining Newcastle University, I have taught interpreting for years and worked as a part-time interpreter in various legal and business settings.
-With educational background in both language and law, I am particular interested in the interface between linguistics and law, with current research focusing on interpreting, multilingualism and legal justice.
+With educational background in both language and law, I am particular interested in the interface between linguistics and law, with current research focusing on English as a lingua franca (ELF) in interpreting, multilingualism and legal justice.